 Advanced search

 Result (1) In both models, 95% of the markers exhibited p-values that were consistent with the expected values, resulting in satisfactory upward curvature in the QQ plot.
-(2) Compared to Model 1, Model 2 detected a greater number of SNP loci, indicating that Model 2 provides a stronger explanation for the random effects caused by kinship relationships.
-(3) Computer simulation results revealed that when the sample size is small and the heritability is low, the false-positive rate of the model is 4.77%.
-However, when the sample size reaches 800 and the heritability is 1%, the discovery rate of QTLs by the model can exceed 70%.
-Alternatively, when the sample size is 400 and the heritability exceeds 1.5%, the QTL discovery rate can also exceed 70%.
+(2) Compared with model 1, model 2 detected a greater number of SNP loci, indicating that model 2 provided a stronger explanation for the random effects caused by kinship relationship.
+(3) Computer simulation results revealed that when the sample size was small and the heritability was low, the false-positive rate of the model was 4.77%.
+However, when the sample size reached 800 and the heritability was 1%, the discovery rate of quantitative trait loci (QTL) by the model can exceed 70%.
+Alternatively, when the sample size was 400 and the heritability exceeded 1.5%, the QTL discovery rate can also exceed 70%.

 • loading